agilgur5/django-serializable-model/README.md

 ## How it works

-I'd encourage you to read the source code, since it's shorter than this README :)

-By implementing a `.serialize` method on Models, Managers, and QuerySets, this allows for easily customizable whitelists and blacklists (among other things) on a per Model basis.
+Implementing a `.serialize` method on Models, Managers, and QuerySets allows for easily customizable whitelists and blacklists (among other things) on a per Model basis.
 This type of behavior was not possible a simple recursive version of `model_to_dict`, but is often necessary for various security measures and overrides.
 In order to recurse over relations / joins, it accepts the same arguments as the familiar `prefetch_related`, which, in my use cases, often immediately precedes the `.serialize` calls.
 `.serialize` also uses a custom `model_to_dict` function that behaves a bit differently than the built-in one in a variety of ways that are more expected when building an API (see the docstring).

+I'd encourage you to read the source code, since it's shorter than this README :)

 ## Compatibility